ray-project/enhancements/reps/2022-04-01-resource-control.md

 ### Should this change be within `ray` or outside?

-These changes would be within Ray core.
+These changes would be within Ray Core.

 ## Stewardship
 ### Required Reviewers